vstinner/unicode_book/encodings.rst

 practical because the length in words is the number of characters.

 UTF-16 and UTF-32 encodings use, respectivelly, 16 and 32 bits words.
 UTF-16
-encodes code points bigger than U+FFFF using two words (see `UTF-16 surrogate pairs`_).
+encodes code points bigger than U+FFFF using two words (see :ref:`Surrogate pair`).
 UCS-2 can be decoded by UTF-16.
 UTF-32 is also supposed to use two words for big code points, but in practical, it only requires one word to store all code points of Unicode 6.0.
 That's why UTF-32 and UCS-4 are the same encoding.